opentdf/web-sdk/docs/kao-ec-wrapped.md

 ### 4. Storing in KAO

-The encrypted DEK (entityWrappedKey) along with other metadata is stored in the KAO:
+We store the encrypted DEK (entityWrappedKey) along with other metadata in the KAO:

 ```typescript
 const ephemeralPublicKeyPEM = await cryptoPublicToPem(ek.publicKey);